MohammadNouri5700/OpencvLib/README.md

 Hello

-I Build Opencv Source Files With Cmake And its Ready to use For C++ Developer
+I Build Opencv Source Files With Cmake And its Ready to use For C++ Developer and Python Developer

 Opencv Version is (4.0.1) And Opencv Extra modules is (4.0.1)